 Sydney's Royal Prince Alfred Hospital, one of the largest and busiest in the country, has been monitoring COVID-19 patients at home.
-As of mid-May, the hospital has cared for 446 patients who tested positive for the virus, along with 156 other COVID-negative patients in quarantine.
+As of mid-May, the hospital has cared for 446 patients who tested positive for the virus and 156 other COVID-negative patients in quarantine.

 Rapid Growth in RPA Virtual Hospital ‘Visits’

-The Sydney Local Health District has had to rapidly scale its rpavirtual service which started as a trial in March 2020 for palliative care and cystic fibrosis patients back in February 2020.
+The Sydney Local Health District has had to rapidly scale its RPA virtual service, which started as a trial in March 2020 for palliative care and cystic fibrosis patients in February 2020.
 Then, it had two full-time equivalent nurses on staff.
-Now, the team has over 30 nurses as well as another team of doctors, all of whom had to be trained for virtual workflows, eMR documentation and scheduling remote appointments.
+Now, the team has over 30 nurses and another team of doctors, all of whom had to be trained for virtual workflows, eMR documentation, and scheduling remote appointments.

-The technology used to support the service includes TempTraq temperature sensors which are monitored in real-time by nurses at RPA's Care Centre and iHealth's pulse oximeters.
-The RPA Virtual Hospital (rpavirtual) combines these with Pexip for patient video consultations.
+The technology that supports the service includes TempTraq temperature sensors monitored in real-time by nurses at RPA's Care Centre and iHealth's pulse oximeters.
+The RPA Virtual Hospital (RPA virtual) combines these with Pexip for patient video consultations.

 Remote Health Solutions in Australia

-“There was a rapid redesign to provide virtual healthcare to patients with COVID-19 managed in the community,” Eleni Efthymiou said, rpavirtual health information manager.
-“This is for patients who were stable enough to be monitored at home and includes clear escalation processes.”
+“There was a rapid redesign to provide virtual healthcare to patients with COVID-19 managed in the community,” Eleni Efthymiou said, RPA virtual health information manager.
+“This is for stable patients to be monitored at home and includes clear escalation processes.”

-Pulse+ IT speaks to Ms. Efthymiou on her experience of the rapidly expanding virtual health service.
+Pulse+ IT speaks to Ms. Efthymiou about her experience with the rapidly expanding virtual health service.

-Learn more about Pexip’s telehealth solutions in Australia and worldwide, and how they help to seamlessly connect patients and providers.
+Learn more about Pexip’s telehealth solutions in Australia and worldwide and how they help to connect patients and providers seamlessly.